danielmarrama/uniprotpy/README.md

 # UniProtPy

-Python library that interfaces with UniProt API.
+A Python library that interfaces with UniProt.

 For something like [openvax/pyensembl](https://github.com/openvax/pyensembl) with UniProt.